The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

 (a) RIAo will include updated and annotated editions of every known Assyrian inscription from the end of the third millennium BC to the end of the Empire in the late 7th century BC, as well as many detailed informational pages which are intended to provide historical and cultural context for these important ancient sources.
 The initial goal is the retro-digitization of the 866 inscriptions published in three volumes by A. Kirk Grayson for the now-defunct, Toronto-based Royal Inscriptions of Mesopotamia (RIM) Project.
 Initially, we will lemmatize the names of people, places, and gods, as well as the corpus of early Neo-Assyrian inscriptions (934-745 BC), starting with Ashurnasirpal II (883-859 BC), one of Assyria’s most famous rulers.
 For the material post-745, we cooperate with the University of Pennsylvania-based Royal Inscriptions of the Neo-Assyrian Period (RINAP) Project (directed by Professor Grant Frame), for which Jamie Novotny is currently preparing new, online editions of the royal inscriptions of Assyria’s last great king Ashurbanipal and his lesser-known successors (668-612 BC).

 (b) RIBo intends to present up-to-date editions of all of the known Akkadian and Sumerian royal inscriptions of the rulers of Babylonia from 1157 BC to 64 BC, as well as useful and interesting informational pages and detailed bibliographies.
 Some of ca. 450 texts included in this long-term online project are based on the publications of Grant Frame, Rocío Da Riva, and Hanspeter Schaudig, while some of the annotated editions (especially the inscriptions of the famous Nebuchadnezzar II) will be prepared by project staff from unpublished material kindly contributed by our research partners Professor Frame (University of Pennsylvania) and Professor Da Riva (University of Barcelona).
+In the “Babylon 7” sub-project of RIBo, Jamie Novotny and Dr. Frauke Weiershäuser are producing a complete and authoritative modern presentation of the entire corpus of the royal inscriptions of the six kings of the Neo-Babylonian Empire; the print editions of the texts will appear in the Gerda-Henkel-Foundation-funded Royal Inscriptions of the Neo-Babylonian Empire (RINBE) project co-directed by Karen Radner and Grant Frame.
 In the near future, RIBo may also include many important official inscriptions from the third and second millennia BC, including those of the kings of Agade, the First Dynasty of Babylon, and the Kassite Period.

 (c) The Inscriptions of Suhu online contains lemmatized transliterations and searchable English translations of the known official inscriptions of first-millennium-BC rulers of the small, but powerful, Middle-Euphrates kingdom of Suhu, as well as resources and materials for their study.